chef/chef-web-docs/chef_master/source/windows.rst

    **Ruby Type:** Symbol

    A symbol that specifies the type of package.
 Possible values: ``:custom`` (such as installing a non-.msi file that embeds an .msi-based installer), ``:inno`` (Inno Setup), ``:installshield`` (InstallShield), ``:msi`` (Microsoft Installer Package (MSI)), ``:nsis`` (Nullsoft Scriptable Install System (NSIS)), ``:wise`` (Wise).

-   Changed in Chef Client 12.6 to support diverse installer types; Changed in 12.0 to require a symbol.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'